f5devcentral/openssl-pqc-stepbystep-lab/fipsqs/00_fips_quantum_ca_intro.md

 ## Ready to Begin

-You now understand the purpose and structure of this lab.
-Prepare yourself and let's get PQCing!
+You now understand the structure of this lab and the methods to our madness.
+Prepare yourself and let's get typing!

 ---